Image Segmentation๐

 .
 This corresponds to theextent

-Convex hull (the smallest convex polygon which encloses the region) properties:
+The convex hull is the smallest convex polygon which encloses the region.

 -